I Was Looking for Charles Willeford: 2020 update (originally posted 2012)

 “An Actor Prepares.”
 Being an artist is an important thing.
 Right?
 Absolutely.

 “To a Nephew in College” used to be hosted on the McMillan site.
-After reading and enjoying the Moseley books, it was this little taste of surreal perfection that made me go out and read the rest of Charles Willeford, and makes for an appropriate coda for this overview…
+After reading and enjoying the Moseley books on a superficial level, it was this little taste of surreal perfection that made me go out and read the rest of Charles Willeford, and makes for an appropriate coda for this overview…

 To a Nephew in College